This article supports the computer-assisted telephone interviewing (CATI) starter kit guide.

-2. New features specific to phone survey (CATI) quality control
+2. Features specific to phone survey (CATI) quality control

 We've developed a number of phone survey-specific quality features that we strongly recommend you integrate into your phone survey form designs.
 These are complements to the above already-rich set of data quality features, not alternatives.

-You must use the early release version of SurveyCTO Collect for Android to benefit from these new phone data quality features.
-These new CATI quality control features aren't supported by iOS yet.
+You must use SurveyCTO Collect for Android version 2.70.6+ to benefit from these new phone data quality features.
+These new CATI quality control features aren't supported by iOS.

 Using SurveyCTO Collect's phone call management features